-2012 Audit, Compensation and Corporate Governance Committees
+2014 Audit, Compensation and Corporate Governance Committees

 The Board has an Audit Committee, a Compensation Committee and a Corporate Governance Committee.
 Committee members are elected annually by the Board and serve until their successors are elected and qualified or until their earlier death, retirement, resignation or removal.
+The functions of each committee are described in detail in its respective charter, which is available on the "Corporate Governance" page under the "Our Firm" tab on the "Investor Relations" section of the Company's website at www.waddell.com.

-For 2012, upon the recommendation of the Corporate Governance Committee, the Board appointed the following members to serve on these committees:
+For 2014, upon the recommendation of the Corporate Governance Committee, the Board appointed the following members to serve on these committees:

-- Audit, comprised of Sharilyn S. Gasaway, Michael F. Morrissey and Jerry W. Walton.
-Mr. Morrissey served as Chairman of the Audit Committee in 2012. - Compensation, comprised of Alan W. Kosloff, Michael F. Morrissey, James M. Raines and Jerry W. Walton.
-Mr. Walton served as Chairman of the Compensation Committee in 2012. - Corporate Governance, comprised of Sharilyn S. Gasaway, Thomas C. Godlasky, Alan W. Kosloff, Dennis E. Logue, Michael F. Morrissey, James M. Raines, Ronald C. Reimer and Jerry W. Walton.
-Mr. Kosloff served as Chairman of the Corporate Governance Committee in 2012.
+- Audit Committee, comprised of Sharilyn S. Gasaway, Dennis E. Logue, Michael F. Morrissey and Jerry W. Walton.
+Mr. Morrissey served as Chairman of the Audit Committee in 2014. - Compensation Committee, comprised of Alan W. Kosloff, Michael F. Morrissey, James M. Raines and Jerry W. Walton.
+Mr. Walton served as Chairman of the Compensation Committee in 2014.

+• Corporate Governance Committee, comprised of Sharilyn S. Gasaway, Thomas C. Godlasky, Alan W. Kosloff, Dennis E. Logue, Michael F. Morrissey, James M. Raines, Ronald C. Reimer (who retired immediately following the 2014 Annual Meeting of Stockholders) and Jerry W. Walton.
+Mr. Kosloff served as Chairman of the Corporate Governance Committee in 2014.